gifyncp/assignment3-rML-Natchapa/README.md

 The COMPAS dataset may contain historical bias Different fairness metrics may give different conclusions Small groups may affect stability of results

 ---

-## Notes
-I attempted to use the solas-ai library, but it was not compatible in my environment.
-So I computed all fairness metrics manually using standard formulas.

----